SampleEnvironment/SECoP/rfcs/RFC-002-schemata.rst

-``datainfo`` entries are either strings (the name of the datainfo entity) or dictionaries with a key ``type`` (the name of the datainfo entity) and all members of the respective datainfo.
+``datainfo`` entries are either strings (the name of the datainfo entity) or dictionaries with a key ``type`` (the name of the datainfo entity) and all dataprops of the respective datainfo.

 ``"any"`` is allowed for unspecified datainfos.